mikependon/RepoDB/RepoDb/README.md

 This is the official repository for **RepoDb** (NetFramework) solution.

 ### This code-line will not be supported starting v1.10.1.
-This must not be pulled request.
+This must not be pulled-request.

 To contribute, please proceed to [RepoDb.Core](https://github.com/mikependon/RepoDb/tree/master/RepoDb.Core) solution instead.

+### Community engagements

+- [GitHub](https://github.com/mikependon/RepoDb/issues) - for any issues, requests and problems.
+- [StackOverflow](https://stackoverflow.com/questions/tagged/repodb) - for any technical questions.
+- [Twitter](https://twitter.com/search?q=%23repodb) - for the latest news.
+- [Gitter Chat](https://gitter.im/RepoDb/community) - for direct and live Q&A.

 ## License